-We will now give a few examples of problems whose solutions become simpler when using a graph-theoretic model.

-Example 10.52.
+We finish the chapter by giving several examples of problems whose solutions become simpler when using a graph-theoretic model as well as develop some new graph terminology.
+It is important to mention that whole books are written just about graph theory, and even they have to pick a small subset of the topic.
+Thus, what is presented in the remainder of this chapter should not be interpreted in any way to be the most important topics in graph theory.
+It is just a very small selection of easy to understand topics that are related to interesting problems.
+Dozens-maybe even hundreds-of other topics could have been chosen.
+It should be noted that the author has even resisted the urge to include one of his favorite graph topics, graph pebbling, even though it is a somewhat interesting topic.
+Well, to him anyway.
+Example 10.63.
 A wolf, a goat, and a cabbage are on one bank of a river.
 The ferryman wants to take them across, but his boat is too small to accommodate more than one of them at a time.
-He cannot leave the wolf and the goat together (the wolf will eat the goat), or the cabbage and the goat (the goat will eat the cabbage).
+He cannot leave the wolf and the goat together (the wolf will eat the goat), or the cabbage and the goat (the goat will eat the cabbage) unless he is with them.
 Can the ferryman still get all of them across the river?

 Solution: Represent the position of a single item by 0 for one bank of the river and 1 for the other bank.
 The position of the three items can now be given as an ordered triplet, say (W, G, C).
 For example, (0, 0, 0) means that the three items are on one bank of the river, (1, 0, 0) means that the wolf is on one bank of the river while the goat and the cabbage are on the other bank.
-The object of the puzzle is now seen to be to move from (0, 0, 0) to (1, 1, 1), that is, traversing Q_3 while avoiding certain edges.
-One answer is
+The object of the puzzle is now seen to be to move from (0, 0, 0) to (1, 1, 1) by traversing certain edges of $Q_3$ while avoiding other edges.
+Note that $Q_3$ is the correct set of edges to consider since he can only move one of the three items at a time.